 Great question.
 Narrow down your region’s season for starters.
 Assuming you read the question above, once you have determined that “yes” they are out there then the adventure begins.
 Many seasoned hunters have their favorite areas.
 Dead or dying elms, old apple orchards, old ash, poplar trees and yes even pines.
 It truly can be a hit and miss adventure at times.
 Not every elm you cross will have morels around it so don’t get discouraged.
 Depending on your region, you may have to look harder than others.
 Often times morel hunters have a particular type of wooded growth that attracts them as a hunter, and this comes with experience and lots of trial and error….and often times luck!

-For those who are unfamiliar with tree identification, the Ohio Public Library Information Network has this great page to get you started in tree identification.
+For those who are unfamiliar with the importance of tree identification slip over and read The Great Morel’s blog post on “The Trees of the Morel“.
+The Ohio Public Library Information Network also has this great page to get you started in tree identification .

 What effect does the weather have on the morel’s growth habits?